Planning for Climate Change

 ODOT is working to develop sea level rise mapping and guidance for use by planning and project design teams.
 The goal of the project is to ensure that the impact of projected sea level rise is considered in agency decision making.
 We will make use of new assessment tools and rely on sea level rise maps created by Oregon’s Coastal Management Program.
 Work will be guided by an agency Project Team with input from a management Steering Team.
 Work will be completed in 2018.

-Coastal Landslide and Bluff Retreat Monitoring
+Coastal Landslide and Bluff Monitoring (SPR 807)

 As communities across Oregon prepare for new climate conditions, the question of how to adapt to those changes can seem overwhelming.
 Oregon’s Tillamook County has already made great strides to improve the resilience transportation and health systems by better preparing for the types of severe weather events that the community encounters today.
 ODOT and Oregon Health Authority staff interviewed leaders from Tillamook County transportation and health organizations about the December 2015 storms, which damaged roads throughout the county and caused a presidentially declared disaster.
 These community leaders shared successes and unanticipated challenges related to integrating disaster response, putting emergency plans to the test and building regional cohesion.
 The insights from this experience have been collected into a case study to help other communities in Oregon make preparations to increase long term resilience to major environmental events.